EngSoc-IT-Team/forum/server/README.md

 12. If there are no errors in the terminal/shell, the server should now be up and running!
 Go to `localhost:8080` in your browser of choice
 13. You should be routed to the login page.
 Enter `anon` as the netid and whatever you want for the password (we aren't checking for passwords yet)
 14. You're all set up!
 Happy developing :)

+# Resetting the database
+### Every so often the way the database is setup (or it's "schema") will change.
+When it does, you'll need to follow these steps.
+There are two ways of resetting the database.
+The first is the mac-only way, the second is from the MySQL terminal and can be done cross-platform.
+Note this should NEVER be done while the `expressServer.js` file is running.
+### Mac-Only way
+1. Open up Sequel Pro and log in as you normally would
+2. Select the database from the top-left dropdown (should be named "testing")
+3. Select Database > Delete Database from the header
+4. Click "Add Database" from the top left dropdown
+5. Make the database name "testing"
+6. Then run the `setup.js` file, and you should be good to go!
+### Cross-platform way
+1. Open up the MySQL monitor
+2. Run `DROP DATABASE testing;`
+3. Run `CREATE DATABASE testing;`
+4. Then run the `setup.js` file, and you should be good to go!